 Dental Implants require only two things; Adequate quantity of bone at the time of placement and compliance by patients with instructions and proper follow up care.
 Most patients then are candidates for implants.
 Only very few medical and dental conditions would make a person not suitable for implant surgery.
 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If you mouth is not ideal for implants, there are ways of optimizing it thus improving outcome and predictability.
 (See bone grafting section)

 Most dental and medical insurance companies do not cover the implant itself since it is still viewed as a cosmetic procedure.
 However, some of the implant related procedures like bone grafting and tissue regeneration are covered by some plans.
 Our insurance specialists will be happy to file pre treatment plan to your insurance company whenever necessary.
 We also offer easy outside financing for your convenience many times at 0% interest to you.

 Can Dental Implants Be Placed At The Same Time A Tooth Is Extracted?

 Single Stage Implant Surgery

-Using the most recent advances in dental implant technology, Drs.
-Moya and Maida are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Moya and Dr. Maida are able to place single stage implants.
 The initial procedure is identical to the traditional two stage surgery, however, these implants do not require a second procedure to uncover them.
 The temporary cap or abutment is placed immediately and therefore sticks out of the gum tissue.
 These implants require still a minimum of eight to twelve weeks of healing time before placing artificial teeth on them.
 The main advantage is patients only go through ONE surgical procedure.
 It is not indicated or right for every patient since it requires particular characteristics and quality of bone as well as a patient that is meticulous and committed to maintaining excellent oral hygiene.